dannsam/xenko-docs/manual/files-and-folders/index.md

 # Files and folders

-This section explains Xenko's file and folders and the best way to organize them in development.
+This section explains Xenko's files and folders and the best way to organize them in development.

 ## In this section